CJTAYL/news_class/README.md

 - Recall: 0.95
 - F1 Score: 0.95

-Overall, the model was able to classify the articles accurately and discriminate between true positives, false positives, and false negatives.

 ## Application to Business Settings

 The current project could serve as a template for data scientists working with clients who need support with targeted advertising.
-For instance, if a company planned on advertising with one publication, they could use a modified version of the model to determine which general interest publication (e.g., Time, The Atlantic) writes most often about the target topic.
+For instance, if a company planned on advertising with one publication, they could use a modified version of the model to determine which general interest publication (e.g., Time, The Atlantic) writes most often about the target topic, then use that information to select a publication to advertise with.